OCHA-DAP/hdx-signals/src/README.md

-Legacy file saving to Google Drive and Sheets is still maintained, using a service account with an authorization file that needs to be saved to `GLOBAL_MONITORING_JSON` environment variable.
+Legacy file saving to Google Drive and Sheets is still maintained, using a service account with an authorization file that needs to be saved to `HDX_SIGNALS_JSON` environment variable.
 Once this is done, the code, particularly that to save to and read from the bucket in `google_drive.R` works on personal machines for testing and in GitHub Actions.